Generic Targets

 Introduction

-Generic targets are those that can only be described in terms of astronomical characteristics or a general location in the sky.
-This category is used only for Targets of Opportunity exposures (i.e. where the target will be specified at a later date), and is available for both Fixed and Solar System targets.
-Observations using Generic Targets should have an ON HOLD special requirement, and the ON HOLD removed when the target is fully specified.
+Generic targets are those that can only be described in terms of astronomical characteristics or a general location in the sky, and may be used when the target will be specified at a later date (for example, Targets of Opportunity or Solar System Targets).

 Number